 Lab Testing – This is one of the few ways that consumers have to know if what they’re getting is legit.
 Unfortunately, testing isn’t as bulletproof as people think and tests can be outdated or not relevant to the actual product you’re purchasing.
 We think a more important factor is to…

 Chose a Company you Trust – We recommend choosing a company you trust either from talking to them or from a referral.
 Chose a company that puts ingredients and education before marketing glitz.
 It’s probably a good idea to stay away from MLM operations or companies whose product cost is exceptionally low.
 You get what you pay for and Hemp CBD is no exception to this rule.

-Full Spectrum over Isolate – So many companies use Isolate because it’s easy to work with.
+Full Spectrum over Isolate – So many companies use Isolate because it’s easy to work with and often times cheaper.
 Pure CO2 extracted and winterized CBD Oil is a laborious and slow process that cuts into profit margins and slows production.
 But if you care about the health benefits, we think it’s imperative to demand this higher quality medicine.